VDAB prepares for incoming unemployment reform

 Local social impact

-As some job seekers may end up relying on the living wage (leefloon), VDAB is also establishing agreements with local authorities to manage the expected social impact.
+As some job seekers may end up relying on the living wage, VDAB is also establishing agreements with local authorities to manage the expected social impact.

 In addition to backend preparations, the agency is evaluating and strengthening its service delivery.
-Measures include enhanced support for employment mediators, increased access to Dutch language training, and more opportunities tailored for long-term unemployed individuals.
+Measures include enhanced support for employment mediators, increased access to Dutch language training, and more opportunities tailored to long-term unemployed people.

-“We are looking to organise more local job fairs, provide more mediators on our service lines, and expand Dutch training,” the agency stated.
+“We are looking to organise more local job fairs, provide more mediators on our service lines and expand Dutch training,” the agency said.
 These efforts are intended to supplement VDAB’s existing services.

 #FlandersNewsService | © PHOTO BELGIAN FREELANCE